-In 2020: Vision and Strategy for the Centennial, SOAS sets out certain aspirations and commitments for the current period.
+In SOAS Vision and Strategy 2016-2020 (pdf; 2mb) , SOAS sets out certain aspirations and commitments for the current period.
 These include excellence in teaching and student support; innovation and distinctiveness in programme design; self-reflection with the aim of continuous improvement; and recognition and reward for excellence in its staff.

 These commitments are supported by the more detailed objectives contained in the Learning and Teaching Strategy, notably:

 To ensure that good practice in curriculum development from both internal and external sources is disseminated widely.

 The strategy connects excellence in teaching, and institutional support for excellent and innovative teachers, with high academic standards and the recruitment, retention and achievement of students.

 In its Institutional Review of SOAS in 2013, the QAA recommended that the School should (by the start of academic session 2013/14):